-Susan Denberg, too, is given plenty of screen time in 1967’s Frankenstein Created Woman to wreak havoc.
-She kills those responsible for injustices inflicted upon Hans, the man whose soul now inhabits her body — courtesy of Victor Frankenstein (again, played by Peter Cushing!).
+Of course, bloodlust is not confined to vampires.
+Susan Denberg is given plenty of screen time in 1967’s Frankenstein Created Woman to wreak havoc.
+She kills those responsible for injustices inflicted upon Hans, the man whose soul now inhabits her body — courtesy of Victor Frankenstein (again, played by, who else?, Peter Cushing!).
 Sure, it’s a man’s spirit in a woman’s body — suggesting that only a man could have the murderous inclination necessary to seek revenge — but the message is nonetheless clear: death can come from a beautiful woman.
 Ingrid Pitt as Marcilla (Carmilla) with fangs bared in Vampire Lovers.
 Yutte Stensgaard covered in a victim’s blood in Lust for a Vampire (1971).
 Martine Beswick, stronger as Sister Hyde than her male counterpart, the doctor, could ever hope to be.
 Valerie Leon, fighting, then embracing, then fighting again, possession by a malevolent Egyptian lifeforce in the underrated and often overlooked Blood from the Mummy’s Tomb (1971).
-These were strong women.

 Be they vampires, victims or Victor Frankenstein’s most ambitious creation — Hammer’s actresses were unlike any other women in the history of genre film.